ArtyLLaMa/ArtyLLaMA/README.md

   <a href="#license">License</a>
 </p>

-ArtyLLaMA is an innovative chat interface for Open Source Large Language Models, now leveraging the power of Ollama.
+ArtyLLaMA is an innovative chat interface for Open Source Large Language Models, leveraging the power of Ollama.
 It features dynamic content generation and display through an "Artifacts-like" system, making AI-assisted creativity more accessible and interactive.

 ## 🎥 Demo